dobby-spark/dobby-core/README.md

  * You can use a pre-existing cassandra node/cluster if already available, or download and install from above link for local laptop/lab-server

 ## <a name="deployment"></a>Installation and Deployment
+To use this application, you'll need to install and deploy the bot engine platform on either a laptop or lab machine with node.js installed, and access to cassandra server either locally or on the network.

 1. clone the repo `git clone git@github.com:dobby-spark/dobby-core.git` on a machine where you want to run the application
 1. install node.js dependencies: `cd dobby-core; npm install`